spmeesseman/app-publisher/README.md

 ## Configuration Paremeters

+### branch

+The version control branch to perform commit checks and version tagging on.
+This can be left blank if specified in package.json.

+For Subversion, the default is **trunk**, for Git, the default is **master**.

+### bugs

+The URL of the website where bugs, issues, and feature requests should be reported.
+This can be left blank if specified in package.json.

 ### buildCommand

 A command, or an array of comands, that are to be ran once all of the versions have been updated and changelog finalized.
 This can be used to build the application, installer, etc.

+### changelogFile

+The path to the markdown changelog file, if it is kept.
+Leaving this config blank will skip processing of marked down changelog file.

 ### deployCommand